 It is exhilarating to stand on top of the world admiring the natural beauty of our planet spread beneath us.
 Bone-chilling ravines, steep cliffs, thundering waterfalls, snow-clad peaks or serene rivers, nature has been very kind to us.

 You need not be a rock climber or a mountaineer to experience planet Earth in all its glory.
 We have here, the most amazing viewing platforms that help us do just that.
 So climb atop one, and take a deep breath as you savor the view.

 The Best Viewing Platforms

 Il Binocolo translates as "The Binoculars" in English.
 As the name suggests, it is a wonderful viewing platform on the Trauttmansdorff Castle in Merano, Italy.
 It gets its name from the binocular-shaped roof at the end of the walkway.
-What lies beneath is a gorgeous valley with vineyards and orchards, not to mention the green mountain slopes that envelope you.
+What lies beneath is a gorgeous valley with vineyards and orchards, besides the green mountain slopes that envelope you.

 Every viewing platform that we just reviewed offered us unrivaled scenic beauty.
-So besides that, what does the Landscape Promontory in Switzerland give us?
+So, what does the Landscape Promontory in Switzerland give us?
 How about shifting your focus from the view to the floor tiles?
 These floor tiles have symbols about history and literature, with explanations provided in the railings.
 Enrich your knowledge as you enjoy the view.